by: AIA New York

 MABU’s work focuses on the material, spatial, and environmental leftovers of others.
 Both by choice and by coincidence, much of the firm’s work re-imagines buildings produced by a modernity that has exhausted itself.
 The things we discard don’t just go away, nor are the trash heaps of history only filled with old junk.
 In this new era where everything has been altered by human activity, the MABU chooses to recognize old buildings as material and cultural resources.

-NHDM is a collaborative practice for design in research in architecture and urbanism, founded in 2010 by Nahyun Hwang and David Eugin Moon.
+NHDM is a collaborative practice for research and design in architecture and urbanism founded in 2010 by Nahyun Hwang and David Eugin Moon.
 The practice strongly believes in the agency of architecture to articulate and address complex social, political, cultural, and environmental issues.
 Contemporary cities and their extended geographies serve not only as subjects of investigation but as sources of critical inspiration and fertile testing grounds for experimentation and transformation.

 Only If is a design practice for architecture and urbanism founded in 2013 by Karolina Czeczek and Adam Frampton, AIA.
 Their work is based on an intimate engagement with construction processes, local policies and conditions, and cultural and community organizations.
 The firm translates urban techniques to an architectural scale to rethink qualities of duration and change.
 Only If believes that, rather than imposing additional complexity, the role of the designer is to envision simple gestures and forms to impose structure, coherence, and identity.